coderefinery/template-workshop-webpage/content/join.md

 We are normally limited by number of helpers, thus:

+### Zoom registration

+It Zoom, we group attendees into teams, with an exercise leader.
+This is a very interactive workshop.

 - Anyone may register as a learner, we will try to take as many as we can.
 - Complete teams are preferred: one helper and 4-6 learners:
   - Everyone on the team must register separately.
-  - Decide on a team name, and when registering, so that we can link teammates together.
+  - Decide on a team name, and provide it when registering, so that we can link teammates together.
   - During the exercise sessions in breakout rooms, the helper has primary responsibility for their group's hands-on exercises.